DAY CAMP FAQs

 Is Camp Aldersgate just for Methodists?
 No!
 Camp Aldersgate is open to all campers, regardless of their faith background.
 Campers from many faiths - and those without a faith background - have found Aldersgate to be an excellent place to explore and strengthen their spiritual life.
 Aldersgate has a progressive Methodist theology, which emphasizes that everyone is created in God's image and is loved and accepted for who they truly are.
 Therefore, we are called to love and accept each other for who God has made them to be.

 Is the information in the online registration system secure?
 Camp Aldersgate has partnered with Camp Brain, a leader in the camp software industry, to offer online registration for camp.
 The information in the system is accessible only to the camper's family and appropriate Aldersgate staff.

 What about lunch?
 What if my camper is a picky eater?
 We provide lunch for campers each day.
 Our professional chef plans kid-friendly menus like chicken tenders, tacos, and macaroni & cheese.
-However, if your camper does not like the option provided, we also have a full salad bar and the opportunity to make a sunbutter & jelly or a cheese sandwich.
+However, if your camper does not like the daily hot options, there are alternatives provided.

 Campers have the option of bringing their own lunch if they are worried about the options.
 Please note that campers cannot bring any food or snack item that contains peanuts or tree nuts due to camper allergies.